fastn-community/hero-design-template/README.md

 by users to easily create professional business card by filling in their information.

 ## Getting Started

 To use this template, follow the steps below:

-1. Click on `Use this Template` or go to the following [link](https://github.com/new?template_name=repo_name&template_owner=fastn-community)
+1. Click on `Use this Template` or go to the following [link](https://github.com/new?template_name=hero-design-template&template_owner=fastn-community)
 2. Enter the required details to create new repository (**Note**: repository name should be in kebab case).
 3. Clone this newly created repository to your local machine.
 4. Open the `fastn` file named `index.ftd` in a text editor.

-## Creating a new Business Card category
+## Creating a new Hero category

 The `index.ftd` file contains placeholders that you can replace with your own information.
 Here's what you need to do:

 ### 1. Replace Package Information

-In the section labeled "DOCUMENTATION FOR YOUR Hero COMPONENTS", locate the `docs.home component and check the following placeholders:
+In the section labeled "DOCUMENTATION FOR YOUR HERO COMPONENTS", locate the `docs.home component and check the following placeholders:

 **Note:** All these are auto-filled values during repository creation